-7 Healthy Habits to Boost Your Immune System
+7 Healthy Habits to Boost Your Immune System, Says Science

-This year, it’s vitally important that we all double down on making sure our immune systems are working at their peak.
-This way, we can fend off colds, viruses, and other illnesses that circulate more easily as the weather cools.
-Fortunately, there are steps we can take to maintain a healthy immune system and support that vital, interconnected network of organs, cells, and proteins that protects our bodies against harmful viruses, bacteria, fungi.
+It’s vitally important that we all double down on making sure our immune systems are working at their peak.
+This way we can fend off colds, viruses, and other illnesses that circulate more easily as the weather cools.
+Fortunately, there are steps you can take to boost your immune system and support that vital, interconnected network of organs, cells, and proteins that protects your body against harmful viruses, bacteria, and fungi.

-These are some of our favorite healthy tips to keep your immune system going strong (aside from washing your hands… but, you know, please also wash your hands).
+These are some of our favorite healthy tips to boost your immune system (aside from washing your hands… but, you know, please also wash your hands).

 Hand-washing is critical, but using a ton of water and soap every day is also extremely drying for your skin.
 As the weather starts to turn colder, it’s important to prevent chapped skin by applying lotion after washing hands or using hand sanitizer, both of which strip skin of its natural oils.
 And that’s not just for aesthetic reasons: Hands that are dry, cracked, or cut can actually give bacteria an entry point into your body, resulting in illness.

 The fix: Avoid picking up germs by keeping your hands moisturized throughout the colder months.

 2. Eat fruits and vegetables high in Vitamin C.

 While there may not be a point in loading up on Vitamin C once you already have a cold, it’s important to maintain a diet high in vitamin C-rich food to boost your immune system and keep it healthy.
 In a 2017 medical study, researchers note that “vitamin C is necessary for the immune system to mount and sustain an adequate response against pathogens,” meaning that we need this nutrient to fight off any viruses we encounter when we do normal stuff like ride public transportation or go to the grocery store.